 The top running route in Sapporo, this paved multi use path stretches over 25 km along the Toyohira River.
 Start from out from or run to Nakajima Park or Makominai Park for the best sections.

-The paths along the Han River (Han-Gang) are one of the most popular running spots in Seoul.
+The 100+ km of paved multi-use paths along both sides of the Han River (Han-Gang) are among most popular running spots in Seoul.
 A wonderful greenbelt, with various loop options involving the bridges and great river views.
-South side is a seamless 5k.
+The paths run below the bridges.

 One of the most famous spots in Shanghai.
 The Bund is a pedestrian path along the Huangpu River, with views of skyscrapers on one side and the wharf on the other.
 It's 1.6 km (1 mile) in each direction.